joeyvlin/android-TodoApp/README.md

 Completed Stories:

 Allow user to add to todo list by typing in the text field <br/>
-Allow user to remove an item by long clicking on the list view entry Persist data
+Allow user to remove an item by long clicking on the list view entry<br/>
+Persist data <br/>